Starotitorov/react-native-deep-link/README.md

 {
  return [RCTLinkingManager application:application
                   continueUserActivity:userActivity
                   restorationHandler:restorationHandler];
 }
 ```

-## Example
+## Examples

-Example is available in the `example/` folder.
+Example of usage this package in the Redux application available in the `example/` folder.

-You can follow a [tutorial](https://medium.com/@starotitorov1997/handle-deep-links-in-react-native-apps-b22055149b3a)
-with a step by step implementation.

 In the `NavigationServiceExample/` folder you can find an example of using the package in the application without Redux.